Baby Lloyd Stallworth

 Lloyd Eugene Stallworth (April 15, 1941 – October 27, 2002), also known as Baby Lloyd, was an American singer, songwriter, musician, recording artist, choreographer and dancer who was a member of the R&B vocal group The Famous Flames on King Records from 1958 to 1967.
 Stallworth was posthumously inducted into the Rock and Roll Hall of Fame in 2012 as a member of The Famous Flames.

 Biography

 Stallworth was born in Fort Lauderdale, Florida, in 1941.
 In 1957, he was employed by James Brown as his valet and part-time driver.
 Stallworth's mother arranged the job in order to keep her son 'out of trouble'.

-The Famous Flames

-In 1957, when Stallworth was sixteen, James Brown and the Famous Flames was breaking up; Bobby Byrd (founder), Sylvester Keels, NaFloyd Scott, Nash Knox, and Johnny Terry had left because the group's managers, Clint Brantley and Ben Bart, gave James Brown top billing.
-Over the next few months, several members came and went, including Willie Johnson, Big Bill Hollings, J. W. Archer and Louis Madison.
-These men, after departing the group, went on to form a San Francisco-based splinter group, The Fabulous Flames.
-Members of this interim Famous Flames singing group claimed they had left because Brown refused to pay them.
-Brown said they were asked to leave because of alcohol and drug use while touring.
-By this time, with the departure of original group leader/founder Bobby Byrd, Brown had taken full control of The Famous Flames.
-In 1958, Stallworth was recruited as a replacement group member.
-He was nicknamed Baby Lloyd because he was the youngest member of the group.
-Bobby Bennett, along with original members Bobby Byrd and Johnny Terry also rejoined, and with James Brown, became the permanent Famous Flames lineup.